19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (c) sell the immovable and movable property and things in action of the limited liability partnership by public auction, public tender or private contract with power to transfer the whole thereof to any person or limited liability partnership or to sell the same in parcels;

-(d) do all acts and execute in the name and on behalf of the limited liability partnership all deeds, receipts and other documents and for that purpose use when necessary the limited liability partnership’s seal;
+(d) do all acts and execute in the name and on behalf of the limited liability partnership all deeds, receipts and other documents and for that purpose use when necessary the limited liability partnership’s seal, if any;

+[Act 16 of 2017 wef 31/03/2017]

 (e) prove, rank and claim in the bankruptcy of any partner or debtor for any balance against his estate, and receive dividends in the bankruptcy in respect of that balance as a separate debt due from the bankrupt, and rateably with the other separate creditors;